rogsme/yams.media/content/advanced/seeding-with-qui.md

 - After seeding for 7 days, the torrent will be tagged with `retired` and stopped, and the `seedingRequired` tag will be removed.
 - The torrent will be fully deleted 7 days after being stopped.

-Torrents are kept in qBitTorrent for 1 week after being stopped to ensure that upon any issues (e.g an accidental hit and run on a private tracker), you have a week to fix the issue and manually re-enable seeding before the torrent is deleted.
+Torrents are kept in qBitTorrent for 7 days after being stopped to ensure that upon any issues (e.g an accidental hit and run on a private tracker), you have a week to fix the issue and manually re-enable seeding before the torrent is deleted.
 This is a safety net, but feel free to change this time frame if you want!

 #### Workflow 1: Tagging non-hardlinked torrents